johangace/newblg/contents/portfolio/LeapFrogPay/index.md

 ###### Clickable Prototype Below
-Feel free to navigate through the menu for full functionality.
+Navigate through the menu for full functionality.

 <center>
 <iframe width="375" height="812" src="https://xd.adobe.com/embed/be363fbc-3ac4-43bf-9600-a9d91104bb8f-eb65/" frameborder="0" allowfullscreen></iframe></center>

 ###### The Problem:
- Remittance payments have been a well known issue for immigrants and their families.
-These payments are slow costly and infeasible for many citizens.
-About 400 Million euros are brought in Albania from Immigrants and about 25% of the population has benefited from remittances.
-The average remittance payment costs about 7-8% of the amount.
-Companies such as Western Union offer cash solutions but they have not adapted a viable digital payment solution.
-Allowing cross border payments will be the first opening to democratizing digital payments in Albania.
+ Remittance payments in Albania are slow, costly and infeasible for many citizens.
+About 25% of the population is a beneficiary of these payments and  the average transaction fee costs about 7-8% of the amount.
+Some companies offer cash solution but the digital payments are almost inexistent.

 ###### The Solution:
-Our solution eliminates financial institutions, the difficulties of Albanians to send money cross borders and offers a simple way for receivers of the remittances to accept use it on digital purchases and later brick and mortar merchants.
-Leapfrog removes  the difficulties of Albanians to obtain a credit card and the offers a simple way for  merchants to accept payments.
+1. Leapfrog removes the difficulties of Albanians for  obtaining a card and offers a simple way for  merchants to accept card payments.
+2. Leapfrog offers an easy solution for Albanians to send money cross borders.

 ###### Value Proposition:
 1. Cross border  and P2P payments are expensive an ineffective in Albania.
 Leapfrog enables users to send money to each other in seconds.